How to Fake GPS Location on iPhone

 Launch Apple Maps and navigate to the location you’d like to be in.
 Hit the bottom of the window to get location information and you should fine the Simulate Location feature.
 Tap to confirm and verify if it works for your other apps.

-There is and it involves installing more software.
-For example, iTools is a computer app that works with iOS 12 and earlier.
+iTools is a computer app that works with iOS 12 and earlier (although many users have stated it does work on iOS 14).
 It comes with a file manager on top of GPS spoofing.
 It’s not exactly user-friendly though.

 You need to connect to a computer with a USB cable and navigate to the Virtual Location feature.
 You’d then manually remove the fake GPS marker.